Rocksen1683/Rocksen1683/README.md

 - 📫 How to reach me **edpravee@uwaterloo.ca**

-- 📄 Know about my experiences [Resume](https://reviewkit.me/review/BRyEXTJ9ynZ)
+- 📄 Know about my experiences: [Website](https://ek-praveen.netlify.app/)

 - ⚡ Fun fact **I have visited 15+ countries and have lived in 6 different cities**